Tag Archives | wordpress

 Or Via Email

 If you’d rather avoid the whole web-business and don’t use a feed reader, there’s the option to have a single email delivered straight to your inbox every night, with all of our posts for that day included.
-To subscribe by email, click here or on the link near the top of the page.
+To subscribe by email, click on the link in the left column of the page.

 What About the Sidebars?